xNaCly/c_paket/Readme.md

 ### Why should I use 'cpak'?

 Cpak makes it easy for the developer to manage packages for c projects, by allowing devs to store project dependencies globally or inside a project.
-It also enables a templating and bootstraping toolkit.
+It also enables a templating/bootstraping toolkit.
 Cpak features a extensive documentation and a very verbose logging system to warn the users of malformatted config files and several other nuances.

 ### How do you handle modules?

-Cpak installs modules globally, therefore all modules are stored in `$XDG_DATA_HOME/cpak` and are soft linked to the `cpak_modules` folder in the current cpak project.
+Cpak installs modules globally, therefore all modules are either stored in `$CPAK_MODULE_HOME`, `$XDG_DATA_HOME/.cpak` or `$HOME/.cpak` and are soft linked to the
+`cpak_modules` folder in the current cpak project.
 This has several positive effects on the developer experience:

 -   decreases load on the file system by not storing multiple versions of code in multiple places
 -   keeps dependencies up to date regardless of the project they are used in
 -   makes dependency management easier for the developer

+Cpak also allows the User to install packages in each project in the `cpak_modules` folder by changing [StoreModulesGlobally](#StoreModulesGlobally) to false in the config.

 ### How do I do 'x'?

-Please take a look at the documentation featuring possible error codes you could encounter, global configuration as well as project config files and how the templating toolkit works.
+Please take a look at the documentation laying out all features, arguments and possible error codes you would encounter on your daily use, global configuration as well as project config files and how the templating toolkit works.
 If you can't find what your looking for, feel free to create a new [Issue](https://github.com/xNaCly/c_paket/issues).